 It is therefore important that during your study programme you not only acquire as much knowledge as possible about your subject, but also are aware of the skills you have gained and the further skills you still want to learn.
 The course descriptions in the e-Prospectus of the MA Arts and Culture include, in addition to the courses’ learning objectives, a list of the skills that they aim to develop.

 The skills you may encounter in the various courses are:

 Courses of the MA Arts and Culture

 Courses of the study programme obviously help to prepare you for the job market.
 As a study programme, we aim to cover this topic either directly or less directly in each semester.
-Within the MA Arts and Culture, this takes place within the following courses:

 If you have any questions about career choices, whether in your studies or on the job market, you are welcome to make an appointment with the career adviser of the the Humanities Career Service or with your coordinator of studies